NanoComp/meep/doc/docs/Python_User_Interface.md

 This class is used to specify the materials that geometric objects are made of.
 It represents an electromagnetic medium which is possibly nonlinear and/or dispersive.
 See also [Materials](Materials.md).
-To model a perfectly conducting metal, use the predefined `metal` object, above.
+To model a perfectly-conducting metal, use the predefined `metal` object, above.
 To model imperfect conductors, use a dispersive dielectric material.
 See also the [Predefined Variables](#predefined-variables):
 `metal`, `perfect_electric_conductor`, and `perfect_magnetic_conductor`.